lensesio/kafka-topics-ui/README.md

                -e "KAFKA_REST_PROXY_URL=http://kafka-rest-proxy-host:port" \
                landoop/kafka-topics-ui

+Note that the schema registry is optional.
+If not provided, topics will attempt to be parsed using Avro, then fall back to JSON, and finally fall back to Binary if both of those fail.

 **Config:** `Kafka-Rest-Proxy` CORS is a bit buggy at the latest release, so we will need to provide CORS through a proxy (i.e. nginx)